konpyutaika/nifikop/site/website/blog/2020-06-30-secured_nifi_cluster_on_gcp_with_external_dns.md

 You can now access the NiFi cluster using the loadbalancer service hostname `<nifi's cluster name>.<DNS name>`, in my case it's [https://nifi.orange.trycatchlearn.fr:8443/nifi](https://nifi.orange.trycatchlearn.fr:8443/nifi) and authenticate on the cluster using the admin account email address configured in the `NifiCluster` resource.

-Here is my 3-nodes secured NiFi cluster up and running :
+Here is my 3-nodes secured NiFi cluster up and running:

 ![3 nodes cluster](/img/blog/2020-06-30-secured_nifi_cluster_on_gcp_with_external_dns/3_nodes_cluster.png)

-3-nodes secured NiFi cluster :
+3-nodes secured NiFi cluster:

 ![3 nodes](/img/blog/2020-06-30-secured_nifi_cluster_on_gcp_with_external_dns/3_nodes.png)